Use these Great Depression Era tips to stretch your food budget and save money on groceries.

 Serve root vegetables.

 Root vegetables like potatoes, sweet potatoes, carrots, and beets have fallen out of favor.
 But root vegetables are filling and inexpensive.
 If you are worried about the carbs in potatoes, cook the potatoes, then let them cool.
 This will transform much of the starch in the potato into resistant starch which functions as a soluble fiber.
 Batch cook potatoes or sweet potatoes in the oven on the weekend and store them in the refrigerator for use in meals throughout the week.

 Popcorn became popular during the Great Depression because it was a low-cost, filling snack.
-It can also be a healthy snack if you leave off the butter like Grandma had to do instead of buying microwave bags.
+It can also be a healthy snack if you make it from scratch as Grandma had to do instead of buying microwave bags.
 Cook popcorn kernels in a large pot in a little oil or in an air popper, then add salt.

 Look for other frugal and filling snacks such as apple slices dipped in peanut butter instead of reaching for expensive and unhealthy packaged snacks.